dulle90griet/the-book-of-rolls/README.md

 ## ️️⚙️ Technology Plan

 Now under investigation.
+First question: across Google Cloud, Azure and AWS, what would be _on balance_ the best tool to use for automatic extraction of text from images?
 (16 Jan 2025)